Customer Results

 • reduced missed reads + manual overrides

-What we deployed: A two-camera setup from opposing angles, so the system could use the best read available per approach.
+A two-camera setup from opposing angles, so the system could use the best read available per approach.

-Consistent reads despite tight geometry
+Consistent reads in tight approach zones

-A repeatable setup for other constrained entrances
+Repeatable setup for similar entrances

 DOT Dispute Resolved in Minutes — With 4K Exit Proof

-Deployment snapshot:
+Deployment snapshot

 • compliance / dispute scenario (vehicle condition at exit)